Mortgage Rate Lock: How to Lock In Your Interest Rate

 You can:

-- Be well-versed in the mortgage process
+- Know the mortgage process

 - Stay up-to-date on the market trends